-Survey results revealed that the lower section of the Phichit River, which is a broader area, still contained a small amount of water.
-This led to a collaborative effort to find ways to replenish the Phichit River, ensuring continuous water flow.
-Villagers with agricultural land adjacent to the river were invited to help open the Dong Sretthi water discharge structure, which replenishes the Phichit River.
-This initiated a large-scale restoration process of the Phichit River basin, attracting more agencies to join the restoration efforts.

-A significant driving force behind the "Father Puu" River Conservation Group's initiative to restore the Phichit River basin was the spark of an idea to revitalize the river.
-The group collaborated with local homes, temples, and schools to promote environmental awareness among villagers, encouraging them to regularly remove water hyacinth to maintain water quality.
+Survey results revealed that the lower section of the Phetchaburi River, which is a wider area, still contained a small amount of water.
+This led to a collaborative effort to find ways to replenish the Phetchaburi River to ensure continuous water flow.
+Villagers with agricultural land adjacent to the river were invited to help open the Dong Sretthi water discharge structure to replenish the Phetchaburi River.
+This initiated a large-scale restoration process of the Phetchaburi River basin, attracting more agencies to join the restoration efforts.
+A significant driving force behind the "Father Puu" River Conservation Group's initiative to restore the Phetchaburi River basin was the spark of an idea to revitalize the river.
+The group worked with local homes, temples, and schools to cultivate environmental awareness among villagers, encouraging them to regularly remove water hyacinth to maintain water quality.

-Thanks to the collective efforts of villagers, local and national agencies, the Phichit River has been successfully revitalized.
-The river now has an improved drainage system, which reduces flooding and helps restore its ecosystem.
+Thanks to the collective efforts of villagers, local and national agencies, the Phetchaburi River has been successfully revitalized.
+The river now has a better drainage system, reducing flooding and restoring its ecosystem.
 Villagers have regained their reliance on the river as a source of protein.
-The success of the Phichit River restoration project is a testament to the strength of community involvement.
+The success of the Phetchaburi River restoration project is a testament to the strength of community involvement.